akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He paused, his eyes flicking to the King with a look of devastating common sense.

-"However, the dowry is ten thousand marks of silver.
-It is easy silver, Sire.
+“However, the land income itself is substantial—the Breton March, twenty‑nine castles along the Norman border.
+And the dowry is five thousand marks of silver.
+Easy silver for the future, Sire.
 A precise bargain for a marriageable asset who sits outside the direct line of succession.
-To refuse it is... inefficient.
-Your coffers are lean, but there is a coin left on the table."
+To refuse it is… inefficient.
+Your coffers are lean, but there is a coin left on the table.”

 A few lords nodded, not in agreement but in habit — the reflex of men well practiced in weighing people, wheat and wool.

-Robert de Beaumont, Count of Meulan, let out a low, melodic laugh from the shadows of the pillar.
+Robert de Beaumont, the King's most trusted advisor, let out a low, melodic laugh.
 He stepped forward, his fine silk robes whispering against the stone—a sharp contrast to Roger’s ink-stained wool.

-“Tell me, Sire, does the Sheriff of Nottingham charge a trespass fine for a Prince’s heart, or is that reserved only for the King’s deer?”
+“Tell me, Roger, does the Sheriff of Nottingham charge a trespass fine for a Prince’s heart, or is that reserved only for the King’s deer?”

+His tone was forceful but well intended.
+Men laughed, as another stepped forth

 Henry’s jaw tightened, a flash of genuine irritation crossing his face before he smoothed it into a grim half-smile.
 “Robert, if I taxed your arrogance, I could pay for a royal wedding.”

-Beaumont bowed with the satisfaction of a man who had successfully needled a King.
-“Then we are both in luck, Sire, for my pride is in endless supply.
-You may not be Lackland, but despite all the taxes, you are become Lacksilver.
-Now we wonder if your children are Spendsilver or Quicksilver.”
+Beaumont bowed, still smiling.
+“Then we are both in luck, Sire, for my pride is in endless supply.”

+He turned to the room, his voice more serious.
+“But I agree with Roger on one point: the March lands are valuable in coin and defence.
+The question is not the silver, Sire, but the leash.
+Conan wants your son to reside there, to hold those strongholds as his vassal.
+As you say, it is almost hostage taking, but tempting.”

-Stinging laughter echoed about the hall from overtaxed barons, and for the longest moment, Henry said nothing, looking at men who had grown fat on royal favour. *Did I built all this*, he thought. *A kingdom where blood is tallied like wool?
+Murmurs echoed about the hall from overtaxed barons, and for the longest moment, Henry said nothing, looking at men who had grown fat on royal favour. *Did I built all this*, he thought. *A kingdom where blood is tallied like wool?
 And these serve it greedily—more than they serve me.*

 ---

 ### Shadows

-The anger drained from Henry’s face, leaving a gray weariness.
+The anger had long drained from Henry’s face, leaving a gray weariness.
 He looked from his Justiciar, who saw princes as numbers, to his Queen, who feared for her only son.
-Beaumont’s needling still stung—*Lackland, Lacksilver*—and the unfriendly faces scattered about the hall reminded him that smiles could hide daggers.

 Then Henry saw it and stopped.